KKStream/blendvision-loom-ios-sdk/README.md

 BlendVisionLoomPlayer is a Swift library to help you integrate BlendVision Loom player into your iOS app.

+## Trying the Sample App

+To have a quick look at the features of BlendVisionLoomPlayer SDK, try our sample app by following the steps below

+1. Clone or download this repository.
+2. Open the `sample/BlendVisionLoomPlayerSample.xcodeproj` file in Xcode.
+3. Build and run the `BlendVisionLoomPlayerSample` scheme.

 ## Using the SDK

 ### Minimum Requirements